NTIG-Uppsala/elevhalsa-skylt/README.md

 # How To Change The Information Currently Displayed

+# How To Change The Information Currently Displayed
-Changing the information that is displayed on the monitor will be done by changing the information in a google spreadsheet.
+Changing the information that is displayed on the monitor will be done by changing the information in [this](https://docs.google.com/spreadsheets/d/1qY1KYAY-AjFh2DWsjiVwOVj2qqJ29kpSs_YaBHi-TEs) google spreadsheet.
 Our code then downloads the data from google sheets as csv files and then renders the slides with jekyll using the csv data.